 BEEMOD

-This is more for making maps and not playing them, but I want to point you in the direction of BEEMOD.
-It’s a tool to customize the items available in Puzzlemaker.
-There’s custom test elements, but also things like additional map geometry (wedges, blocks, holes-in-glass), more features for the vanilla map elements (you can enable Portal 1-style victory lifts that only move when you stand on them), more map themes, and more.
+BEEMOD is a tool to customize the items available in Puzzlemaker.
+There's custom test elements, but also additional bits of map geometry (wedges, blocks, holes-in-glass...), more features for the vanilla map elements (lifts that only move when you stand on them), more map themes, and more.
 All available in the in-game editor for you to use, no Hammer knowledge needed.

-- Due to limitations it’s not possible for BEE to add new types of checkboxes to the editor.
-But they can take e.g. the “Auto-drop first cube” checkbox from cube droppers, graft it on to other items, and make it do something else.
-So the Portal 1-style victory lift setting I mentioned earlier is enabled by right-clicking a lift and enabling “Auto-drop first cube”.
-It’s very, very weird.
-You get used to it.
-Everything is documented in the BEEMOD application.
+The Puzzlemaker has some limitations that the mod cannot overcome.
+You can only have 32 items in your palette at any given moment, and it's not possible for BEE to add new types of checkboxes to the editor.
+But they can take the "Auto-drop first cube" checkbox from cube droppers, graft it onto another item, and make it do something else.
+It's weird but you get used to it, and all of the weird functions are documented in the BEEMOD application.

 Really really quick overview: